michaelmsonne/AACMAToolkit/README.md

 ### 2️⃣ Run the tool

-Start the executable file you have downloaded **ACMAToolkit.exe** and start exploreing the tool´s features!
+Start the executable file you have downloaded **ACMAToolkit.exe** and start exploring the tool´s features!

 ---